ANT FARM

 AIR HAS NO BORDERS

-PRESENTED BY LABORATORY ART+ RESIDENCY KOLVA-SULLIVAN GALLERY
+PRESENTED BY LABORATORY ART+ RESIDENCY

 SPOKANE, WASHINGTON

 AIR HAS NO BORDERS is an installation that uses light to indicate hourly air quality data from a local air monitoring system in Spokane, Washington.
-It indicated the air quality through a light sculpture, illuminating the gallery for the diration of the installation.
+It indicated the air quality through a light sculpture, illuminating the gallery for the duration of the installation.
 Air quality measures pollution and tells us what is healthy to potentially harmful.
 The threat of fire season is no surprise to Washington residents.
 The smoke from wildfires can travel thousands of miles and significantly affect the air we breathe.
 For this project, we invited the community to share their stories.
 Its strength is in participants willingness to engage in dialogue around air quality and reproduce these conversations with others.

 RE[CONSTRUCT]

-GROUP INSTALLATION WITH UNT SCULPTURE COLLECTIVE
+WITH UNT SCULPTURE COLLECTIVE

 CORA STAFFORD GALLERY